bhashithe-air/local-llms/README.md

 |   30B |         60 GB |                19.5 GB |
 |   65B |        120 GB |                38.5 GB |

-- if you are getting "can't open model from path" errors it is most likely an architecture issue and you might need to try a different model.
+- if you are getting `Could not load Llama *** (type=value_error)` errors it is most likely an architecture issue and you might need to try a different model.

 Finally, I have attached a Jupyter Notebook which shows how to load and run a model through `Langchain`.